 - Three references, to be uploaded by the referees

-- A transcript from each institution attended
+- One PDF containing transcripts from each institution you attended

-Research Activities Involving Human Subjects
+Human Subjects Research

-- The applicant’s academic or professional record.
+- Applicant’s academic or professional record

 Selection and Notification